einsteinjava/einsteinjava/README.md

 ### Hi there 👋
+I am a software engineer with more than 15 years of experience in the industry.
+As a full-stack developer, I have a wide range of expertise in backend, frontend, DevOps, and system design.
+The common projects that I work with are service API, web applications,  and ERP applications.
+I am open for discussion and project work, feel free to contact me. thanks, warm regard.
 <!--
 **einsteinjava/einsteinjava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.